kkkwbm/Discord_Olx_Bot/README.md

 2. **Dependencies:** `pip install -r requirements.txt`
 3. **Security:** Add your `DISCORD_TOKEN` to your environment variables (do not hardcode it in `main.py`).
 4. **Execution:** `python main.py`

+## ⚠️ Disclaimer
+This project is for **educational purposes only**.
+Scraper logic is intended to demonstrate web automation techniques.
+Please be aware that automated scraping of OTOMOTO/OLX may violate their Terms of Service.
+The author is not responsible for any misuse of this software, account bans, or legal consequences resulting from its use.
+Use it at your own risk and respect the websites' `robots.txt` and rate limits.